bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 }
 ```

-Kotlinpoet correctly identified that the `Code` class is visible, and thus didn't add an import or use the fully qualified name for the class.
+**Kotlinpoet** correctly identified that the `Code` class is visible, and thus didn't add an import or use the fully qualified name for the class.
 However, if we change the return type of our function to `LONG` it would include it as an import.
 Consequently it would also generate code that wouldn't compile as our function has `return this` which isn't a `Long` , whoopsi.
+Fortunately, we are generating kotlin source code, and the kotlin compiler would probably tell us that something was wrong.

-This seems like quite alot of work to get a small class you may think to yourself.
-And while I tend to agree, it also opens up a few possibilities for automation down the line.
+This might seems like quite alot of work to get a small class.
+And while I tend to agree, it also opens up the possibility to automate some really cool stuff.

-As of writing it is listed as a dependency by 285 packages on [mvnrepository.com](https://mvnrepository.com/artifact/com.squareup/kotlinpoet/usages), most notably: [Arrow (Arrow-Meta)](https://arrow-kt.io/docs/0.10/apidocs/arrow-meta/arrow.meta.encoder/-meta-api/index.html), [Microsoft Thrifty compiler plugin](https://github.com/microsoft/thrifty/tree/master/thrifty-compiler-plugins), the [apollo-compiler](https://github.com/apollographql/apollo-android/tree/main/apollo-compiler) and [ExpediaGroup's graphql-kotlin](https://github.com/ExpediaGroup/graphql-kotlin)
+As of writing this **kotlinpoet** is listed as a dependency by 285 packages on [mvnrepository.com](https://mvnrepository.com/artifact/com.squareup/kotlinpoet/usages), most notably: [Arrow (Arrow-Meta)](https://arrow-kt.io/docs/0.10/apidocs/arrow-meta/arrow.meta.encoder/-meta-api/index.html), [Microsoft Thrifty compiler plugin](https://github.com/microsoft/thrifty/tree/master/thrifty-compiler-plugins), the [apollo-compiler](https://github.com/apollographql/apollo-android/tree/main/apollo-compiler) and [ExpediaGroup's graphql-kotlin](https://github.com/ExpediaGroup/graphql-kotlin).